 - Types 45 WPM but makes 1 mistake per minute (98% accuracy)?

 The answer is obvious.
-The 45 WPM typist produces cleaner work and doesn't waste time correcting errors.
+The 45 WPM typist produces cleaner work and does not waste time correcting errors.

 | Gross WPM | Accuracy | Effective WPM | Who Wins? |